Smyth County operates a solid waste transfer station to accommodate the non-hazardous solid waste disposal needs of its residents,

 Should you have any questions regarding the e-waste recycling, please call: 276-646-2907.

-Smyth County convenience stations are no longer accepting glass for recycling because there is no longer a place readily available to recycle the glass.
-Citizens of Smyth County should include glass with their other household trash.
+Smyth County convenience stations are no longer accepting glass, plastic or newspapers for recycling because there is no longer a place readily available to recycle the items.
+Citizens of Smyth County should include these items with their other household trash.

 Note: There will be a $50.00 return check fee imposed for all returned checks to the Smyth County Transfer Station.